Mexico imposes tariffs on $3 billion worth of US exports

 Correction: A previous version of this story incorrectly stated the value of all US exports to Mexico.

--- CNN's Spencer Feingold and Matthew J. Friedman contributed to this report.
+-- CNN's Spencer Feingold, Matthew J. Friedman and Alanna Petroff contributed to this report.